Bioethics of Designer Babies: Pros and Cons

-An issue that will ultimately affect the entire speciesDescription of human germline editing in words of 18 prominent scientists on pages of Nature journal [more]
+An issue that will ultimately affect the entire speciesDescription of human germline editing, so called designer babies, in words of 18 prominent scientists on pages of Nature journal [more]

 We know who speaks for the nations.
 But who speaks for the human species?
 Who speaks for Earth?Carl Sagan

-Humans are now closer than ever to conscious engineering of new human beings.
-Heck, we are after the first try – although not so successful – which gave the first genetically modified newborns in November 2018 [more technical details].
-As scientists are starting to heat up debates, form committees, and put pressure on governments, you should also be concerned.
-This is the game of the highest stakes.
+Humans are now closer than ever to conscious engineering of babies (a.k.a. “designer babies”).
+We are already after the first try – although not so successful – which gave the first genetically modified newborns in November 2018 [more technical details].
+As scientists are starting to heat up debates on designer babies, form committees, and put pressure on governments, you should also be concerned.
+This is a game of the highest stakes.

 The public generally is not excited about the fact that gene therapies are clinically approved since 2015.
 The procedures are still far from being conventional, but there is nothing strange in genetic modification of human immune system cells in blood cancers (CAR-T therapy).
 We don’t really call those patients as “genetically modified humans”.
 Instead, many prefer a softer “somatic genome editing” (soma – body).
 We change just a small part of the body, individual cells, not the whole human being.

 “Somatic” stands in contrast to “germline“.
-Human germline editing involves changes of an ovum, sperm or embryo cells.
-Any modifications are expected to be present in all cells of a human and therefore definitely fulfill a definition of “genetically engineered human”.
-What’s more, any changes will be inherited by future generations.
-And it’s pretty easy to think of not only medical interventions, but also of pure qualitative enhancements (like better memory).
-Those changes can quickly spread in the whole population and even change Homo sapiens species.
+Human germline editing involves changes of an ovum, a sperm cell or embryo cells.
+Any modifications are expected to be present in all cells of a human body and therefore definitely fulfill a definition of “genetically engineered human” – in simpler words.
+What’s more, any genetic changes will be inherited by future generations.
+And it’s pretty easy to think of not only medical interventions, but also of pure qualitative enhancements (who wouldn’t like to have better memory?).
+Those changes can (relatively) quickly spread in the whole population, changing whole Homo sapiens species.
 That’s where most of the controversy lies.

-So let’s take a closer look at the headline question in own words of scientists.
+So let’s take a closer look at the headline question in own words of scientists, who discussed risks of gene editing.
+Below are exact quotes from documents, memos, and publications.

 |Not to edit||To edit|